AzDarGee/beautybylexy/README.md

 # freelance-web
 This is a website made for Lexy's salon way back in whatever year it was..
+2016 I think..

 ## Tools Being Used
 * Gulp